 • Review all of our GUIDES which include topics such as home hardening for earthquake/wildfire, power shutoffs, insurance, Firewise USA®, emergency communications, and much more.

-• Request a free 1-hour Personal Emergency Preparedness workshop (in-person or Zoom) for your neighborhood, workplace, community group, or other organization.
+• Request a free 1-hour Wildfire and Emergency Preparedness workshop (in-person or Zoom) for your neighborhood, workplace, community group, or other organization.

 TRAINING & VOLUNTEER OPPORTUNITIES WITH THE CITY OF OAKLAND/EMSD